shopsys/shopsys/docs/configuration/how-to-set-up-domains-and-locales.md

     2. Enter product names and prices
     3. Recalculate product prices and visibilities

-#### 2.5 Multilang attributes
+#### 2.5 Multilingual attributes

 Demo data of Shopsys Platform are translated only for `en` and `cs` locales.
-If you have set a different locale, you can use `translations-dump` that will create new translation files in `translations` directory and you can translate your demo data in `dataFixtures.xx.po` file.
+If you have set a different locale, you can use `translations-dump` that will create new translation files in `translations` directory, and you can translate your demo data in `dataFixtures.xx.po` file.

 #### 2.6 Generate assets for the new domain